netdata/netdata/README.md

 This is what you should expect:

   - For production systems, each Netdata Agent with default settings (everything enabled, ML, Health, DB) should consume about 5% CPU utilization of one core and about 150 MiB or RAM.
-By using a Netdata parent and streaming all metrics to that parent, you can disable ML, health and use an ephemeral DB mode (like `alloc`) on the children, leading to utilization of about 1% CPU of a single core and 100 MiB of RAM.
+By using a Netdata parent and streaming all metrics to that parent, you can disable ML & health and use an ephemeral DB mode (like `alloc`) on the children, leading to utilization of about 1% CPU of a single core and 100 MiB of RAM.
 Of course, these depend on how many metrics are collected.
   - For Netdata Parents, for about 1 to 2 million metrics, all collected every second, we suggest a server with 16 cores and 32GB RAM.
 Less than half of it will be used for data collection and ML.
 The rest will be available for queries.

 Netdata has extensive internal instrumentation to help us reveal how the resources consumed are used.
 All these are available in the "Netdata Monitoring" section of the dashboard.
 Depending on your use case, there are many options to optimize resource consumption.